This melting ice science project uses salt to melt tunnels in the ice and watercolors to highlight the tunnels. Fun for kids and adults alike!

 Look!
 A colored ice suncatcher!

-I LOVED seeing how into this melting ice science experiment the girls were!
+We LOVED seeing how into this melting ice science experiment the kids were!

 And the results were beautiful and interesting!
 You can see that the salt ate away at both sides of this ice piece so that there are holes through the middle.